viz-cx/docs.viz.cx/docs/README.md

 ## Who maintains the VIZ code

 The code that VIZ runs on is licensed under the MIT license.
 This means that anyone can copy the code, make changes to the copy, and run their own blockchains.
-Changes to the code of the VIZ blockchain itself are proposed by any developers and are accepted or rejected by delegates.
+Changes to the code of the VIZ blockchain itself are proposed by any developers and are accepted or rejected by witnesses.

 ## Who launched the VIZ blockchain